-- Continuation of learning and work strategies in the four language skills based on relevant subject areas - Introduction to the development of presentation techniques
+- Continuation of learning and work strategies in the four language skills based on relevant subject areas - Preparation for UNIcert® III final exams - Introduction to the development of presentation techniques

 - MacKenzie, I. (2010): English for Business Studies: A Course for Business Studies and Economic Students.
-3rd edition, Cambridge University Press: Cambridge. - Materials from authoritative contemporary publications from the spheres of economics, business and politics.
+3rd edition, Cambridge UP: Cambridge. - Materials from authoritative contemporary publications from the spheres of economics, business and politics.